LiaScript/LiaScript/README.md

 ### Multi Choice Vector

                                --{{0}}--
-Similar to multi-choice quizes, you can define multi-choice survey vectors with a number in double square brackets.
+Similar to multi-choice quizzes, you can define multi-choice survey vectors with a number in double square brackets.
 But, and this is also possible for all other kinds of surveys you can define some kind of variable name with a starting colon.